Best Places to Go On The Sunshine Coast With Kids

 By: Amanda Lieber, ellaslist explorer

 ellaslist sent an explorer and her family to the Sunshine Coast.
-Here are some of the best kid-friendly things they did.
-Their only regret was not staying longer!
+Here are some of the best kid-friendly things they did (and spoiler: their only regret was not staying longer!).

 Child-Friendly Places to Eat

-The Deck on Parkyn: We ate at Mooloolah Fish and had a fresh seafood experience.
-We ordered at the counter and a few moment later a delicious plate of fish, beer battered chips and salad arrive at our table.
-They are licensed.
+The Deck on Parkyn: We ate at Mooloolah Fish and had a fantastic fresh seafood experience.
+We ordered at the counter and a few moments later a delicious plate of fish, beer battered chips and salad arrived at our table.

 Parklands Tavern: Parklands Tavern, has a relaxed and inviting environment that ‘reflects typical Australian hospitality and ease’.
 They use fresh, locally sourced ingredients, including produce from their own vegetable gardens and citrus grove.
 Gluten free options available.

 Maroochy Bushland Botanic Gardens: If you go here, you must check out WHIPBIRD WALK’S: It’s called the ‘children’s experiential garden’ and once you’ve been you will know why.
 Young or old you will discover your whimsical side in this interactive space.
 You can explore the Whipbird eggs carved from granite, stepping stones, logs and ‘pods’, and live native plants entwined within the tracks.
 It’s a fantastic space to play and learn.